 |Recurrence place and time interval||Percentage of all cases following BCS with radiation, or mastectomy.||5 year ‘distant metastasis-free’ rate.||10 year ‘distant metastasis-free’ rate||10 year survival rate|

 |Chest wall recurrence, within five years||0.8%||42||52||50|

 |Chest wall recurrence, after five years.||0.4%||65||56||62|

 |Regional lymph node recurrence (within 10 years)||1%||33||30|

-For women in which the recurrence of breast cancer happens within the chest wall within five years, the 5-year distant recurrence-free rate is about 42%.
-By comparison, women with a chest wall recurrence after five years following treatment have a slightly better 5-year post-relapse distant metastasis rate of about 65%.
+For women in which the recurrence of breast cancer happens in the chest wall within five years, the 5-year distant recurrence-free rate is about 42%.
+By comparison, women with a chest wall recurrence after five years following treatment have a slightly better 5-year post-relapse distant metastasis rate of about .

 - Howlader N, Noone AM, Krapcho M, et al (eds) (2013) SEER Cancer Statistics Review, 1975-2010, National Cancer Institute.
 Bethesda, MD,( Retrieved 08 April 2017) http://seer.cancer.gov/csr/1975_2010/

 - Narod SA.
 (2012) Tumour size predicts long-term survival among women with lymph node-positive breast cancer Curr Oncol.
 2012 Oct; 19(5): 249–253.
 (Retrieved 08 April 2017) https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3457875/